What governors do

 - good inter-personal skills and the ability to work as a team

-- although not essential, governing bodies may be looking for experience of areas such as education, finance, personnel, business, etc
+- although not essential, governing boards may be looking for experience of areas such as education, finance, personnel, business, etc

 - Support and training

-- Your governing body will have an induction process for new governors.
+Your governing board will have an induction process for new governors.
 There is also plenty of training available locally covering all aspects of governance.

 - Benefits of being a governor